present091/DegFlow/README.md

-# DegFlow
+# Continuous Degradation Modeling via Latent Flow Matching for Real-World Super-Resolution
-Continuous Degradation Modeling via Latent Flow Matching for Real-World Super-Resolution, in AAAI 2026
+Code will be released soon.